ChrisSchmitz92/git-cheat-sheet/README.txt

 log/*.log

-to just add parts to the indewe can use 'git add -p' ('p' as in "patch")
+to just add parts to the index we can use 'git add -p' ('p' as in "patch")